-- (c) The general conduct of a general meeting of the company and the procedures to be adopted at the meeting are as determined at, during or prior to the meeting by the chair of the meeting. - (d) The chair of a general meeting of the company may make rulings without putting the question (or any question) to the vote if that chair considers action is required to ensure the orderly conduct of the meeting. - (e) The chair of a general meeting of the company may require the adoption of any procedures that are in that chair's opinion necessary or desirable for the proper and orderly casting or recording of votes at the meeting, whether on a show of hands or on a poll.
+- (c) The general conduct of a general meeting of the company and the procedures to be adopted at the meeting are as determined at, during or prior to the meeting by the chair of the meeting. - (d) The chair of a general meeting of the company may make rulings without putting the question (or any question) to the vote if that chair considers action is required to ensure the orderly conduct of the meeting. - (e) The chair of a general meeting of the company may: - require the adoption of any procedures that are in that chair's opinion necessary or desirable for the proper and orderly casting or recording of votes at the meeting, whether on a show of hands or on a poll: - (ii) if there is insufficient room at the meeting venue, arrange another or a second venue (without giving notice or putting the matter to a vote); - (iii) subject to the Corporations Act, refuse to allow: